 Bathing is a bond people share across time and space.
 It’s a fundamental joy.
 After all, smiles are hard to hide when jumping into swimming holes, sinking into steamy onsens, or skinny-dipping under the moon.

-From the salty smell of sand dunes to the crisp mountain air, we would do everything we could to connect people to the the places where we play.
+From the salty smell of sand dunes to the crisp mountain air, we would do everything we could to connect people to the places where we play.

 Working under the supervision of Mt Tamalpais, we made thousands of batches of soap before arriving at our Holy Grail.

-We've been throwing bottling parties, going on bathing adventures sharing our hand and mind washing station, working on our environmental roadmap and activistism diving into caves of light, sharing the soak and of course what we think is the greatest soap ever...
+We've been throwing bottling parties, going on bathing adventures sharing our hand and mind washing station, working on our environmental roadmap and activism diving into caves of light, sharing the soak and of course what we think is the greatest soap ever...